Should I Buy An Extended Auto Warranty

 Dealership Extended Car Warranties

-You may have already been on the lot for hours looking at different models and taking test-drives before deciding on which vehicle to purchase.
-Then, more time is spent haggling over price and terms before you ever make it to the back office to finalize the deal.
-Once there, you’ll have other decisions to make, such as whether to order add-on applications like undercoating or upholstery fabric treatment.
+You may have already been on the lot for hours looking at different models and taking test drives before deciding which vehicle to purchase.
+Then, more time is spent haggling over prices and terms before you make it to the back office to finalize the deal.
+Once there, you’ll have other decisions, such as ordering add-on applications like undercoating or upholstery fabric treatment.
 Around this time, whoever you are working with will probably try to sell you an extended warranty.
-A successful warranty sale will boost his or her personal income and add profits to the dealership coffers, but offers little in value to the consumer.
-The new vehicle will be under factory warranty for several years and any extended warranty won’t kick in until the original protection has expired.
-Plus, dealership extended warranties will usually allow you to roll the cost of the coverage into the price of the vehicle.
-While this may sound smart in theory, it will actually end up adding to the total cost of the vehicle, causing you to pay interest on the policy.
-This not only increases your monthly payment, but also the total cost of the vehicle.
-The fact is, you don’t need and shouldn’t buy an extended warranty when you buy the car from a dealership.
-Shop around and find more cost-effective coverage that will protect your car better.
+A successful warranty sale will boost the salesperson’s income and add profits for the dealership, but it offers little value to the consumer.

+Most dealership extended warranties will usually allow you to roll the cost of the coverage into the price of the vehicle.
+While this may sound smart in theory, it will add to the total cost of the vehicle, causing you to pay interest on the contract and thus increasing your monthly payment and the total cost of the vehicle.
+You don’t need and shouldn’t buy an extended warranty when you buy the car from a dealership.
+Instead, you can shop around at third-party warranty providers to find more cost-effective coverage that will protect your car better.

 Third-Party Extended Auto Warranties